ello/ello-notifications/README.md

 - **GCM** - Google Cloud Messaging - provider service for end-user delivery of Android push notifications

+## Service Authentication

+We are using basic auth for service authentication.
+It's not a robost enough solution once we have multiple services in play, but it will suffice for now without making things overly complicated.
+Check the `.env` file for the proper environment variables related to basic auth.
+The same values will need to be used by clients that communicate with the service.

+## AWS Configuration

+In order to communicate with SNS, the notifications service needs to be configured with an access key, secret, and specified region.
+The key pair only needs access to SNS, not other AWS components.

 ## Testing Locally

 Since protocol buffers are a binary communication format, you have to